 Extensive testing of a great number of MNMs is only possible through the high throughput platform of NanoMILE (see below).
-All materials procured or developed within this work package will be subjected to extensive physicochemical characterization using state-of-the-art methods (imaging, compositional and structural, and following where possible established (e.g. through QualityNano) protocols, thus avoiding problems of unreliable cross referencing of experimental results.
-The MNM characterization data will be integrated into the database of nanoparticle information being developed by partner Biomax.
+All materials procured or developed within this work package will be subjected to extensive physicochemical characterization using state-of-the-art methods (imaging, compositional and structural, and following where possible established (e.g. through project QNano) protocols, thus avoiding problems of unreliable cross referencing of experimental results.
+The MNM characterization data will be integrated into the extensive database of nanoparticle information contained within the NANOhub database, which is hosted and maintained by JRC, thus utilising and expanding this resource.

 Challenge 2: Many MNMs are likely to undergo significant transformations during their life cycle, following their release and as they move into different biological or environmental compartments.
-These transformations have received limited attention to date & predictions of MNM behaviour are unsupported by robust data.
+These transformations have received limited attention to date and predictions of MNM behaviour are currently unsupported by robust data.

 NanoMILE will investigate and quantify the alteration and transformation of MNMs in products and during their use and release into the environment or biota.
-Exposure to MNMs in occupational, consumer or environmental settings may either be to the original, parent MNMs or to MNMs that have been incorporated into products and subsequently released, either in their original or altered form due to industrial or natural processes.
+Exposure to MNMs in occupational, consumer or environmental settings may either be to the original, parent MNMs or to MNMs that have been incorporated into products and subsequently released, either in their original form or in an altered form due to industrial or natural processes.